 Steel girders are one of the oldest types of girders used on cable-stayed bridges.
 These types of girders and decks are made entirely out of steel.
 The shape of the girder changes to secure torsional stiffness and sectional stiffness according to the shape of the cable arrangement.
-Since steel is lighter than concrete, steel girders can be used to plan for long-span bridges.
+Since steel girder is lighter than concrete girder for the same sectional resistance capacity, steel girders can be preferred for long-span bridges.
 However, steel girders must be reviewed for buckling since they are weak against the compressive forces caused by the cable stays.

 Box girders are composed multiple stiffeners and a closed box with single/multiple cells.
 The shape of the box has high torsional stiffness, providing excellent aerodynamic stability.
 Furthermore, due to its high torsional stiffness, it has freedom in regards to its cable arrangement.
 Therefore, the cable arrangement can be freely planned as a single plane or double plane.